The Safest and Most Dangerous Places in Blue Mountain, AL: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Blue Mountain is $588 per year, which is $124 more than the national average and $81 more than Alabama's state average.
-Below we compare cities similar to Blue Mountain:
+The overall cost of crime per resident in Blue Mountain is $588 per year, which is $124 more than the national average and $81 more than Alabama's state average.
+The comparison below uses cities similar to Blue Mountain:

 • In Tuskegee, AL, crime costs $1,539 per person, which is $951 more than in Blue Mountain.